Tiagura/k8s-gitops/docs/networking/cloudflared.md

 ### 5. Additional security recommendations

-- Create Access policies restricting allowed emails (e.g., only family members and/or client from your home country only).
+- Create Access policies (e.g., restricting allowed emails for family members and/or client from your home country only).
 - Link to an app with authentication for added security.
 - In your Cloudflare Gateway, use firewall policies to restrict traffic to your home country, for example.